SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 14 November, 2024
+### 📅 Friday, 15 November, 2024
 ------
 ### Events
 ------
-Here's a list of events and observances that typically occur in the United States around November 14th.
-Keep in mind that specific events can vary year to year:
+Here are some events that typically occur in the United States around November 15th:

-- **National American Teddy Bear Day**: Celebrated to honor the iconic childhood toy that has been a staple in American culture.
+- **American Education Week**: This event usually takes place during the week prior to the week of Thanksgiving and may include November 15th.
+It is organized by the National Education Association (NEA) and aims to celebrate public education and honor individuals who are making a difference in ensuring that every child receives a quality education.

-- **National Education Support Professionals Day**: Falling on the Wednesday of American Education Week, this day recognizes the contributions of school support staff, such as custodians, administrative staff, and bus drivers.
+- **National Philanthropy Day**: Celebrated on November 15th, this
 ### Positive Qoute
 ------
-"🌟 Every day is a new beginning.
-Take a deep breath, smile, and start again! 🌿😊"
+"Embrace the journey, not just the destination! 🌟✨ Every step counts! 🚶‍♂️💪"